Current University Face Covering Requirements

 Use of Face Coverings

 Auburn University requires all individuals to wear face coverings while in certain areas on the Auburn University campus or other property controlled by Auburn University.
-Face coverings must be worn by all individuals, regardless of vaccination status, in the following areas: classrooms and instructional laboratories; university transportation services; health care settings, such as the Auburn University Medical Clinic; the Auburn University Pharmaceutical Care Center; the Auburn University Employee and Student Pharmacies, College of Veterinary Medicine hospitals and clinic; and other areas marked by official university signage or otherwise clearly communicated by the university.
+Face coverings must be worn by all individuals, regardless of vaccination status, in the following areas: inside buildings owned or otherwise controlled by Auburn University, even when alone, and other areas marked by official university signage or otherwise clearly communicated by the university.
 For additional information please refer to the Usage of Face Coverings to Counter COVID-19 Policy.

 Requirements for Face Coverings